jboss-developer/jboss-migration-center/_snippets/learn.md

 Learn Red Hat JBoss Enterprise Application Platform
 ===================================================

-JBoss Enterprise Application Platform 6 is a fast, secure, powerful middleware platform built upon open standards, and compliant with the Java Enterprise Edition 6 specification.
-It integrates JBoss Application Server 7 with high-availability clustering, powerful messaging, distributed caching, a new modular class loading system, a Management Console and Management Command Line Interface, and other technologies to create a stable and scalable platform.
+Red Hat JBoss Enterprise Application Platform 6 is a fast, secure, powerful application platform built upon open standards, and compliant with the Java™ Enterprise Edition 6 specification.
+It provides an innovative modular, cloud-ready architecture, powerful management and automation, and world class developer productivity.
+JBoss EAP 6 leverages the JBoss Application Server and adds enterprise features for high-availability clustering, caching, messaging, transactions and a full web services stack.
+It also includes  a new modular class loading system, and a Management Console and Management Command Line Interface.

+Red Hat JBoss Enterprise Application Platform 6 is ideal for a wide range of applications from HTML5 mobile applications to highly transactional applications that utilize the JEE programming approach.

 Directory structure
 -------------------